- 28

 - Adjust JVM options for the new version

-Step 4: Test Thoroughly
+Step 4: Thorough Testing

-- Run all unit tests
+- Run all Unit Tests

-- Run integration tests
+- Run Integration Tests

-- Conduct performance testing compared to Java 8
+- Conduct Performance Testing compared to Java 8

-- Test in a staging environment before production
+- Test in a Staging environment before Production

 Step 5: Deploy and Monitor

-- Always have a rollback plan ready.
+- Always have a Rollback plan ready.
 See details about Disaster Recovery planning

-- Monitor performance and error rates post-deployment
+- Monitor performance and Error Rate after deployment

-- Tune JVM parameters as needed
+- Adjust JVM Tuning Parameters as needed

-Alternatives: Switch Vendors or Upgrade Versions?
+Options: Switch Vendors or Upgrade Versions?

 - BellSoft Liberica JDK 8 extends support to March 2031